 On July 22, Cleaveland landed at the mouth of the Cuyahoga River.
-He climbed the bank and saw a beautiful plain that he decided was a good place for a city.
-He paced out a 10-acre town common that is now Public Square.
+He climbed the bank and saw a beautiful plain that looked like a good place for a city.
+So he paced out a 10-acre town common that is now Public Square.
 His followers called the place Cleaveland.

-Moses Cleaveland returned to Connecticut and died there some years later without ever returning to the Western Reserve.
+Moses Cleaveland then returned to Connecticut and died there some years later.
+He never returned to the Western Reserve.

 There are several stories about how Cleaveland became Cleveland.
-One is that a newspaper editor in 1830 discovered that ‘Cleaveland’ was too long for a headline, so he left out the ‘a.’
+One says a newspaper editor in 1830 discovered that ‘Cleaveland’ was too long for a headline, so he left out the ‘a.’
 Another is that Cleaveland’s surveyors spelled it Cleveland on the original map.

-In 1800, Connecticut gave up its sovereignty over the Western Reserve.
-Ohio became a state in 1803.
+In 1800, Connecticut finally gave up its sovereignty over the Western Reserve.
+Ohio then became a state in 1803.